facebook/chef-cookbooks/TESTING.md

 This will ensure that the specified verison is installed insdie the test VM.

-## Configuring an Ubuntu 24.04 host for local testing.
+## Configuring an Ubuntu 24.04 Host for Local Testing.

-Make sure you are running an 64-bit AMD64 compatible host that has CPU Virtualization enabled.
+To set up your **Ubuntu 24.04** machine for local testing, ensure you are running a **64-bit AMD64-compatible host** with **CPU virtualization enabled** in your system's BIOS.

+You'll need to install **VirtualBox, Vagrant, and Cinc Workstation**.

 Install [Virtualbox](https://www.virtualbox.org/wiki/Linux_Downloads)